-The responsibility for governing NAPA rests with a volunteer board of directors, an executive committee and national officers, all operating according to NAPA’s bylaws and working in close collaboration with NAPA’s President and CEO to set strategic direction, provide necessary resources, and make key decisions that association staff then implement to meet member needs.
+The responsibility for governing NAPA rests with a volunteer Board of Directors and National Officers, operating according to NAPA’s bylaws and working in close collaboration with NAPA’s President and CEO to set strategic direction, provide necessary resources, and make key decisions that association staff implement to meet member needs.
 Volunteer leadership is further distributed among committees, task forces, and other groups.

-The antitrust laws seek to preserve a free competitive economy in the United States and in commerce with foreign countries.
-As a general rule, competitors may not restrain competition among themselves through understandings or agreements as to the price, the production, or the distribution of their products or services, or other agreements which unreasonably restrict competition.
+Antitrust laws seek to preserve a free, competitive economy in the United States and in commerce with foreign countries.
+As a general rule, competitors may not restrain competition among themselves through understandings or agreements as to the price, production, or distribution of their products or services, or other agreements that unreasonably restrict competition.

-The purpose of this Conflict of Interest Policy is to protect the interests of the National Asphalt Pavement Association (the association) in connection with any transaction arrangement that might benefit the private interests of any employee, any association Officer, Director, Committee Member or Member.
+The Conflict of Interest Policy protects the interests of the the association in connection with any transaction or arrangement that might benefit the private interests of an employee, officer, director, volunteer, or member.